Sweet, Sweet Blues: Synopsis

 Most notable was the name of one of the characters in the episode, the retired sheriff, Nathan Bedford.
 He was purposely given that name by Royce because a Confederate general and the first Grand Wizard of the Ku Klux Klan, was named Nathan Bedford Forrest.
 In the episode, Nathan Bedford, in the twilight of his years, regretted his involvement in the lynching of Sweet's grandfather and sought peace and forgiveness for his past actions from God, even though he was not the gunman - however, he was there and took part.

+At first, Sweet and Virgil Tibbs visit Collins at his home to ask about the song's origins, but all that Collins reveals is that he was the songwriter and he saw everything that happened.
+After that, he doesn't volunteer any more information.
+Next Sweet goes with fellow officer Lieutenant Lonnie Jamison (Hugh O'Connor) to visit Bedford and asks if he recalls anything about the incident, but the retired sheriff pretends to be amnesic about it.
+The two younger officers don't believe him, but go on their way, determined to find out more information by other means.
 The trigger man was a man named Delbert Mueller, who was dying in a local hospital.
 Mueller admits to Chief Gillespie on his deathbed that the story about Louis Sweet's disappearance that was originally told was, in fact, a lie, but wouldn't implicate himself being involved.

+Chief Gillespie, who also knows Bedford, goes to speak to him at a playground, where Bedford frequents to read his Bible on a daily basis.
+Bedford finds a strange solace in visiting the playground, but only he and Collins know the reason.
+Gillespie asks Bedford if he remembers if Mueller ever murdered anyone, and Bedford tells him yes, but isn't specific about who.

-After investigating various clues and finally learning the complete story and the location of his grandfather's remains from Collins, Sweet confronts Bedford at the end of the episode.
+After investigating various clues and finally learning the complete story and the location of his grandfather's remains from Collins (which has since become the playground), Sweet confronts Bedford at the end of the episode.
 He informs the older man that he now knows the truth, and is aware of his complicity in his grandfather's murder, which leaves Bedford visibly shaken.